migrave/migrave_models/engagement_estimation/README.md

 ## Performance
 The complete data collected in the MigrAVE project is split into data from (1) the learning data survey and (2) the field study.
-First the data from (1) has been coolected and was used to train a initial classifier.
+First the data from (1) has been collected and was used to train an initial classifier.
 Later this classifier was flashed on the robot and has been used for (2).
-In (2) more date from new partidipants was collected and was used to test the classifier from (1).
+In (2) more date from new participants was collected and was used to test the classifier from (1).
 Finally, the complete data from (1) and (2) was used to train a new classifier aiming to improve the overall classification quality.
 ### Learning data survey